-3.28 Vehicles that have at any time been declared a Category A, B, S or N insurance 'write off' will not be licensed.
-If a licensed vehicle is involved in an accident which results in the vehicle being declared a Category A, B, S or N insurance write off then the licence will be revoked and no further application to licence that vehicle will be permitted.
+3.32 Vehicles that have at any time been declared a Category A or B insurance 'write off' will not be licensed.
+If a licensed vehicle is involved in an accident which results in the vehicle being declared a Category A or B insurance 'write off' then the licence will be revoked and no further application to licence that vehicle will be permitted.